Chart Color Schemes

 Bronte has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region can greatly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 14 such projects that are expected to impact the area.
-Notable projects include Bronte Collection, Miramar Bronte, Pacific Ave, Tamarama, and Tamarama Park and Beach Plan of Management.
-The following list details those projects likely to be most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely impacting the area.
+Key projects include Bronte Collection, Miramar Bronte, Pacific Ave, Tamarama, and Tamarama Park and Beach Plan of Management.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.